Isaac-Muscat/game_engine/README.md

 Variable size light array.
 In the middle of changing uniform to storage bufffer but not sure if this is best.
 Just added 2nd light so need to make size of lights array passed to shader dynamic.
-Quuick profiling hack on render time taken and update time taken (Not Accurate)
+Quuick profiling hack on render time taken and update time taken (Not Accurate) Need to make camera use transform component instead

 ## Current Tasks
 Automatic shader recompliation on change